sofyaani/givetweeteratry/README.md

 Add code or additional routes within `index.js`, to create your content management system.
 You will probaby need one or more display pages for each model, and pages that let users add data for each model.
+You may want to define multiple different models (data types), not just one.

+The code to get the weather and bus data has been separated into `feeds.js`.
+The feeds are then available in `index.js` within the `feeds` object.

+You can add your own feeds in `feeds.js`, such as other API's from Mashape.

+Optimally, sign up for a free or paid account on [Mashape](https://www.mashape.com/) using your GitHub credentials.
+Then, use your own API key at the top of `feeds.js`, instead of mine.

 Modify or add HTML templates in the `views` folder, such as `home.hbs`.